Fully Trusted Casinos

 So, we have already figured out how the world of casino streamers works, what schemes they use, and what role casinos and providers play in this.
 But the main question remains – how can an ordinary player understand who is in front of him: a real gambler or another "actor" to whom the casino has poured candy wrappers?

-It is not so difficult to recognize such figures if you turn on your head a little and do not believe everything.
+It is not so difficult to recognise such figures if you turn on your head a little and do not believe everything.
 Let's take a look at the main signs by which you can distinguish a fake streamer from a real one:

 Strange choice of casino